LLNL/sundials/doc/ida/guide/source/Introduction.rst

 -----------------

-Fixed the build system support for MAGMA when using a NVIDIA HPC SDK installation of CUDA and fixed the targets used for rocBLAS ans rocSPARSE.
+Fixed the build system support for MAGMA when using a NVIDIA HPC SDK installation of CUDA and fixed the targets used for rocBLAS and rocSPARSE.

 Fixed a regression introduced by the stop time bug fix in v6.6.1 where IDA would return at the stop time rather than the requested output time if the stop time